 - Hepatobiliary risks.
 Gallstone formation and acute pancreatitis are rare but potentially severe adverse effects.
 The risk of developing pancreatitis was estimated at 0.2 to 0.5 percent during clinical trials.

 - Pregnancy or breastfeeding risks.
-Ozempic, Wegovy or Mounjaro are not recommended during pregnancy or lactation.
+These medications are not recommended during pregnancy or lactation.
 Women of childbearing potential are recommended to use contraception with taking these medications.

 Is there any way to minimise or avoid these side effects?

-“Only medical doctors experienced in weight management and diabetes treatment should prescribe Ozempic, Wegovy and Mounjaro, with close supervision and regular monitoring,” emphasises Dr Tan.
+“Only medical doctors experienced in weight management and diabetes treatment should prescribe these medications with semaglutide and tirzepatide, with close supervision and regular monitoring,” emphasises Dr Tan.
 “The key is to start at a lower dosage, gradually increasing after four to six weeks.
 This gives the body time to acclimatise and helps reduce common side effects like nausea, vomiting and diarrhoea.
 Before starting the medication, patients should undergo a detailed medical consultation to ensure no contraindications.”

 At Bay Aesthetics Clinic, Dr Tan and his fellow Medical Director Dr Hoe Ying Min have over 20 years of combined experience and have treated thousands of patients with successful outcomes.
 Their treatment philosophy focuses on natural-looking results and takes a holistic approach to patient wellness and health.
 Contact them to schedule a medical consultation and learn more.